Home

 The Vadna business model was marked by duality.
 In response to the dinnerware industry’s decline due to a flood of low-cost imports into the US market, Bill and Vadna adjusted the company’s emphasis from labor-intensive dinnerware sets to mugs—a popular cup shape at the time that required less production effort.

-Lynn Humfreville Zenick (Bill and Vadna’s daughter), Jim Drobka, and Scott Vermillion will present and discuss the intriguing dualities of Vadna of California and its relatively unknown and fascinating history.
+Lynn Humfreville Zenick (Bill and Vadna’s daughter), Jim Drobka, and Scott Vermillion present and discuss the intriguing dualities of Vadna of California and its relatively unknown and fascinating history.

 Lynn Hunfreville Zenick is the daughter of Bill and Vadna Humfreville, owners and operators of Vadna of California.
 When she was five, her parents relocated the family and business to Leucadia, California.
 With her parents working at the pottery and store every day, Lynn virtually grew up on the premises.
 She has fond memories of having unlimited access to clay, glazes and other materials to craft various objects.
 As she grew older, she worked at the store on weekends and during the summer months.
 Bill and Vadna would often take Lynn along on business excursions to Los Angeles, where they attended gift shows, visited their pottery mold maker, and dined at the Tam O’Shanter restaurant—a place that she loved and is still in business today.
 Lynn is a social worker who continues to live in California and is devoted to her four children and six grandchildren.